Large limit sketches and topological space objects: Introduction

 Thus, if $\Mod(\S)$ is also cocomplete, $\Mod(\S)$ is the universal example of a cocomplete category with a model of the colimit sketch $\S^{\op}$, namely the Yoneda model $Y$ with $Y(A) \coloneqq \Hom(A,-)$. \end{thmintro}

 Here, $\Hom_\c$ denotes the category of cocontinuous functors.
 Thus, \cref{mainintro} gives a universal property of $\Mod(\S)$ as a cocomplete category.
 This can be applied to lots of specific examples, which we showcase in \cref{sec:examples}.
 We also prove a more precise result when not every $\S$-model is assumed to be small (see \cref{maintechnical}).
 For the empty sketch this yields the well-known free cocompletion of a category (locally small, but not necessarily small).

-The special case of a small limit sketch is well-known, see \cite[Theorem 2.5]{pultr} or \cite[Theorem 2.2.4]{chirvasitu}.
-Notice that \cref{mainintro} says that (under all the mentioned assumptions) continuous functors $\Mod(\S)^{\op} \to \D$ into a complete category $\D$ correspond to $\D$-valued models of $\S$, which means that $\Mod(\S)^{\op}$ is the \emph{generic model} of $\S$ as defined in \cite[Section 4.3]{barrwells}.
-In fact, our proof of \cref{mainintro} is similar to the one in the small case, the main difference and technical inconvenience being the lack of a reflector from functors to models (see \cref{smallsketch}), so we cannot just rely on the free cocompletion.
+Notice that \cref{mainintro} equivalently says that (under all the mentioned assumptions) continuous functors $\Mod(\S)^{\op} \to \D$ into a complete category $\D$ correspond to $\D$-valued models of $\S$, which means that $\Mod(\S)^{\op}$ contains the \emph{generic model} of $\S$ as defined in \cite[Section 4.3]{barrwells}.
+Thus, we generalize the existence of generic models from the small case to a more general case.

-In \cref{sec:compact} we introduce the auxiliary notion of a \emph{strongly compact} category, which is a variant of Isbell's notion of a compact category \cite{isbell1}: every cocontinuous functor on such a category must be a left adjoint. \cref{mainintro} yields their classification.
+In \cref{mainintro} it turns out that every cocontinuous functor $\Mod(\S) \to \C$ is already a left adjoint.
+This motivates the notion of a \emph{strongly compact category}, studied in \cref{sec:compact}, which is a variant of Isbell's notion of a compact category \cite{isbell1}: every cocontinuous functor on such a category must be a left adjoint.
+We have the following classification.

-\begin{propintro} A category is strongly compact if and only if it is the category of models of a realized limit sketch such that every model is small. \end{propintro}
+\begin{propintro}[\cref{modiscompact}] A category is strongly compact if and only if it is the category of models of a realized limit sketch such that every model is small. \end{propintro}

-We specialize \cref{mainintro} to infinitary Lawvere theories as well, whose basic theory we recall in the expository \cref{sec:lawapp} (in particular their equivalence to monads on $\Set$).
-This yields the following result, which has already been known in the finitary case \cite[Theorem 13]{poinsot}.
+We specialize \cref{mainintro} to infinitary Lawvere theories as well, whose basic theory we recall in the expository \cref{sec:lawapp}, in particular their equivalence to monads on $\Set$.
+This yields the following result that extends the already known finitary case.

-\begin{thmintro} Let $\L$ be an infinitary Lawvere theory.
+\begin{thmintro}[\cref{lawue}] Let $\L$ be an infinitary Lawvere theory.
 Then $\Mod(\L)$ is cocomplete, and for every cocomplete category $\C$ we have

 \end{thmintro}